torgeilo/logger/README.md

 Smaller bug reports are welcome.

 I don't have capacity for much else.
-You're probably better off forking it if you want to change things.
+You're probably better off forking if you want to change things.